am-napier/itsi_toolbox/README.md

 ### Adaptive Metrics Analyzer
 Its an old dashboard, there are probably better tools in the CP for monitoring and alerting but this quick dashboard allows browsing of service/kpi/entity values from itsi_summary_metrics.
 Time range is Sun-Sun so we can see the patterns that might apply to timebased thresholds.
 Use it to quickly explore kpi values and open the searches to see how they are  indexed.

-## Alerts:
-### mytsm
-Mighty good service management (lol) is an example alert that writes its payload in var/log/mytsm.log.
-It's just a demonstration of how notable_alert_actions work.
-Planning on integrating that with bi-directional ticketing so it could act as a demo service desk.
-This is buggy and needs further work.